fiveisprime/fiveisprime.github.io/_posts/2014-01-07-modulus-deploy-from-travis.md

     $ travis encrypt MODULUS_TOKEN=4e287c37-2e7d-416f-bf53-dab7d564c262

-This will output an the secure variable -- something like `secure: "..."`.
+This will output a secure variable -- something like `secure: "..."`.
 If you already have a `.travis.yml` file, you can include the `--add` option to add the variable to your configuration file automatically.

 If you don't already have a configuration file, create a file named